seoulstice/le_pivot/README.md

 ```
 All users have a password of `password` if you want to login and explore.

-## View on Production Server
-The web application can be acccessed at https://le-pivot-turing.herokuapp.com/

 ## How to Run the Test Suite

 In order to run the full test suite, run the following command in your Terminal window: